nurikdoni149-bot/chessflow/README.md

 ## Personal Note

-This was my first experience building a project like this from scratch.
+This was my first experience building a project like this completely from scratch.

-I genuinely put a lot of effort into ChessFlow, and while it may not be perfect, I learned an incredible amount during the process.
-I really enjoyed building it.
+I genuinely put a lot of effort into ChessFlow, and while it may not be perfect, I learned an incredible amount throughout the process.
+I truly enjoyed every part of building it.

-I honestly do not know if I will pass your incubator selection, and maybe my current technical skills are still behind some other candidates.
-But when it comes to motivation, consistency, and willingness to learn — I know I can compete with anyone.
+I honestly do not know whether I will pass your incubator selection, and maybe my current technical skills are still behind some other candidates.
+But when it comes to motivation, discipline, and willingness to learn — I know I can compete with anyone.

-This project made me realize that software development is truly something I want to pursue seriously.
+This project helped me realize that software development is genuinely something I want to pursue seriously.

 Thank you for giving me the opportunity and motivation to build something real.

-# ChessFlow ♞
+# ChessFlow

-Modern AI-powered chess platform built with Next.js, Stockfish and Firebase.
+Modern AI-powered chess platform built with Next.js, TypeScript, Firebase and Stockfish.

-## Features
+## Project Overview

+### Play

-- Play against Stockfish AI
+The main part of the project is the Play section, where users can play chess against Stockfish AI in real time.

+The board supports legal move validation, move history tracking, AI responses, and dynamic game states.

-- AI Coach move analysis
+### AI Coach

+After each move, the AI Coach analyzes the position and gives feedback about move quality using Stockfish evaluation.

+The goal was to make the experience feel educational instead of simply playing against an engine.

-- Google Authentication
+### Authentication

+Users can sign in with Google using Firebase Authentication.

+This was my first experience working with authentication systems and OAuth flows in a real project.

-- Premium page UI
+### Premium

+I also created a Premium page to simulate how a subscription-based chess platform could look and feel.

-- Learn section
+### Learn

-- Puzzle section
+The Learn section was created as a foundation for future educational content and chess tutorials.

+### Puzzles

+The Puzzles page is currently a work in progress and was added as part of the platform structure for future tactical training features.

-- Analysis page
+### Analysis

-- Modern responsive design

-- Vercel deployment
+The Analysis section is intended for deeper game review and position analysis features.

+### Deployment

+The entire project was deployed using Vercel, including Firebase environment variables and production configuration.

 ## Tech Stack